If you’re a renter in New Jersey, you need renters insurance.

 Personal Property

 Renters insurance kicks in when your personal effects are damaged.
-If we take an in-depth look into this, personal property refers to almost any item you bought and keep in your home.
+If we look into this in-depth, personal property refers to almost any item you buy and keep in your home.

 However, there are a few crucial things to note regarding damages.
 In most cases, if your belongings have been damaged by something that wasn’t your fault, you can make an insurance claim to replace them.